lfedgeai/AegisEdgeAI/docs/arch.md

 ### Summary of Novelties

 #### Three-Ring Trust Model
 - **Outermost ring (BM SVID):** Bare‑metal SPIRE agent itself is attested and issued an SVID, anchored in host TPM + IMA evidence including geo-location if available.
-Its **mTLS private key is generated and sealed inside the physical TPM** (via the SPIRE TPM plugin).
+Its **mTLS private key is resident in the physical TPM** (via the SPIRE TPM plugin).
-- **Outer ring (VM SVID):** VM attestation fuses vTPM quotes with host TPM quotes in a single session, ensuring replay protection and launch binding.
-The **VM SPIRE agent and Kata agent use vTPM‑resident keys for mTLS** to the SPIRE server and Keylime verifier.
+- **Outer ring (VM SVID):** The **VM SPIRE agent (Kata agent is collapsed into VM SPIRE agent) use vTPM‑resident keys for mTLS** to connect to the SPIRE server.
+VM svid is issued only BM svid is valid.
-- **Inner ring (workload SVID):** Workload SVIDs are issued only if the VM SVID is valid, and KBS secrets are released only to workloads with valid workload SVIDs.
-Workload SVID issuance is authenticated by the VM SPIRE agent using its vTPM‑resident key.
+- **Inner ring (workload SVID):** Workload SVID issuance is authenticated by the VM SPIRE agent.
+Workload SVIDs are issued only if the VM SVID is valid, and KBS secrets are released only to workloads with valid workload SVIDs.

-#### Role Inversion for Clarity
-- **VM Kata agent:** Dedicated to attestation collection (vTPM quotes, vm_claims_digest, evidence relay).
-- **VM SPIRE agent:** Repurposed as the container runtime and identity broker, consuming the VM SVID and issuing workload SVIDs.
-Its mTLS key is vTPM‑resident, ensuring non‑exportability.

 #### Explicit Comms and Device Paths
-- **UDS** inside the VM (workload ↔ Kata agent, Kata agent ↔ VM SPIRE agent)
+- **UDS** inside the VM (workload ↔ VM SPIRE agent; VM SPIRE agent ↔ VM shim)
 - **vsock** between VM shim and BM SPIRE agent
 - **mTLS** for all SPIRE server, Keylime verifier, and KBS interactions, with **private keys anchored in TPM/vTPM**
 - **TPM device access:** `/dev/tpm0` for vTPM inside VM and physical TPM on host

-#### Nonce-Anchored Freshness and Fusion
-- Server‑issued `session_id`, `nonce_host`, and `nonce_vm` are cryptographically bound into both host and VM quotes.
-- Evidence is fused at the BM SPIRE agent, signed with its **TPM‑resident mTLS key**, and verified as a single bundle.

-#### Policy-Driven Selectors and Key Scoping
-- VM SVIDs are tied to fused selectors (host AK, VM AK, PCRs, VM image, sandbox config).
-- Workload SVIDs inherit trust from VM SVIDs.
-- KBS keys are released only to workloads with valid workload SVIDs, scoped for one‑time use and short TTL.

 #### Trust Chain and Cryptographic Inheritance
-- BM SVID → Root: Issued after host attestation, anchored to SPIRE CA, **signed with a TPM‑resident key**.
+- BM SVID → Root: Issued after host attestation, anchored to SPIRE CA, **signed with a physical TPM‑resident key**.
 - VM SVID → BM SVID: Issued only if BM SVID is valid; includes a reference to the BM SVID, binding VM identity to its attested host. **VM SPIRE agent authenticates with a vTPM‑resident key.**
-- Workload SVID → VM SVID: Issued only if VM SVID is valid; includes a reference to the VM SVID, creating a transitive link back to the BM SVID. **Workload SVID requests are authenticated with the VM agent’s vTPM key.**
+- Workload SVID → VM SVID: Issued only if VM SVID is valid; includes a reference to the VM SVID, creating a transitive link back to the BM SVID. **Workload SVID requests are authenticated with the VM SPIRE agent’s vTPM key.**
 - KBS enforcement: Validates the full chain before releasing scoped keys, ensuring that every workload secret is cryptographically rooted in host attestation.

 #### Residency and Geofencing Proofs